-Policies and procedures ensure that all accounting and financial reporting comply with the relevant, generally accepted accounting principles and, where appropriate, the relevant rules and regulations.
-All TransAlta personnel have a responsibility to be aware of and ensure that all financial accounting policies, including Policies 200, 202, 210 and 226 linked below are followed.
+Policies and procedures ensure that all accounting and financial reporting comply with the relevant generally accepted accounting principles and, where appropriate, the relevant rules and regulations.
+All Personnel have a responsibility to be aware of and ensure that all financial accounting policies, including policies 200 Procurement, 202 Authorities, Commitments and Agreements, 210 Commodity Exposure Management and 226 Purchase Card and Expense Reimbursement are followed.

 TransAlta is committed to ensuring that we meet our accounting, financial and public disclosure obligations.
 The Audit, Finance and Risk Committee of the board of directors of TransAlta has established a Whistleblower Policy regarding the procedures for employees to report suspected wrongdoing confidentially and anonymously.
-For further guidance see Policy 004 (linked below).
+For further guidance see Policy 004 Whistleblower.